simonknittel/rtmp-server/README.md

 ## Support

-_"Donations are not required but appreciated."_
+_"Donations are not required but always appreciated."_

-Like this quote implies I won't stop make stuff open source, if there are no donations, but it would always be very appreciated by me ❤
+Like this quote implies, I won't stop make stuff open source, if there are no donations.
+But they would always be appreciated by me ❤

 [![Become a patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://patreon.com/simonknittel)